-Each Party shall adopt or maintain procedures by which its competent authorities may determine, within a reasonable period after the initiation of the procedures described in paragraphs 1 and 5, whether, at least, suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.
+Each Party shall adopt or maintain procedures by which its competent authorities may determine, within a reasonable period after the initiation of the procedures described in Article 9ter 1 and 9ter 5, whether [AU oppose:, at least,] suspected counterfeit trademark or pirated copyright goods are infringing intellectual property rights.]

-[JP/KR propose: Article 9ter.8
+[JP/KR/AU propose; ASN oppose: Article 9ter.8

-Destruction order by competent authorities
+Destruction Order by Competent Authorities

-Each Party shall provide that its competent authorities have the authority to order the destruction of goods following a determination referred to in paragraph 7 that the goods are infringing.
+Each Party shall provide that its competent authorities have the authority to order the destruction of [AU propose: counterfeit trademark or pirated copyright] goods following a determination referred to in Article 9ter 7 that the goods are infringing [AU propose: intellectual property rights].
 In cases where such goods are not destroyed, each Party shall ensure that, except in exceptional circumstances, such goods are disposed of outside the channels of commerce in such a manner as to avoid any harm to the right holder.]
 [KR propose: In regard to counterfeit trademark goods, the simple removal of the trademark unlawfully affixed shall not be sufficient [JP propose:, other than in exceptional cases,] to permit the release of the goods into the channels of commerce.]

-[KR/JP propose: Article 9ter.9
+[KR/JP/AU propose; ASN oppose: Article 9ter.9

 Where an application fee, merchandise storage fee or disposal expense is assessed in connection with border measures to enforce an intellectual property right, each Party shall provide that the fee shall not be set at an amount that unreasonably deters recourse to these measures.]

-[JP/KR Propose: SECTION 9quater
+[JP/KR/AU Propose ; ASN oppose: SECTION 9quater

-Enforcement – Criminal Remedies]
+BORDER MEASURES – CRIMINAL REMEDIES ]

-[JP/KR Propose: Article 9quater.1]
+[JP/KR/AU Propose ; ASN oppose: Article 9quater.1]

-Scope of IP rights for criminal procedures
+Scope of IP Rights for Criminal Procedures

-[KR/JP propose: Each Party shall provide for criminal procedures and penalties to [KR propose: be applied; JP propose: apply] at least in cases of willful trademark counterfeiting or copyright or related rights piracy on a commercial scale.]
+[KR/JP propose: Each Party shall provide for criminal procedures and penalties to [KR propose: be applied; JP propose: apply] at least in cases of willful trademark counterfeiting or copyright [AU oppose: or related rights] piracy on a commercial scale.]

+AU propose: Definitions

+For the purpose of this Agreement; “pirated copyright goods” means any goods which are copies made without the consent of the right holder or person duly authorized by the right holder in the country of production and which are made directly or indirectly from an article where the making of that copy would have constituted an infringement of a copyright or a related right under the law of the country of importation.

+For the purpose this Agreement; “copyright piracy” means making copies of material embodying content protected by copyright and/or neighbouring rights), without the consent of the right holder or person duly authorized by the right holder in the country of production and which are made directly or indirectly from an article where the making of that copy would have constituted an infringement of a copyright or a related right under the law of the party.

-[JP propose; CN oppose: Article 9quater.2
+[JP/KR/AU propose; CN/ASN oppose: Article 9quater.2

-Treating importation of infringing goods subject to criminal procedures and penalties
+Treating Importation of Infringing Goods subject to Criminal Procedures and Penalties

-Each Party shall treat wilful importation of, at least, counterfeit trademark or pirated copyright goods as unlawful activities subject to criminal procedures and penalties referred to in paragraph 1.
-A Party may comply with its obligation relating to importation under this subparagraph by providing for distribution, sale or offer for sale of such goods on a commercial scale as unlawful activities subject to criminal penalties.]
+Each Party shall treat wilful importation of, at least, counterfeit trademark or pirated copyright goods as unlawful activities subject to criminal procedures and penalties referred to in Article 9quater.1. .
+A Party may comply with its obligation relating to importation under this Article by providing for distribution, sale or offer for sale of such goods on a commercial scale as unlawful activities subject to criminal penalties.]

-[JP propose: Article 9quater.3
+[JP propose; ASN oppose: Article 9quater.3

-Scope of IP rights for criminal procedures
+Scope of IP Rights for Criminal Procedures

-Each Party shall provide for criminal procedures and penalties to apply in cases of wilful importation or production, and domestic use, in the course of trade and on a commercial scale, of labels or packaging:
+Each Party shall provide for criminal procedures and penalties to apply in cases of wilful importation [AU oppose:or production], and domestic use, in the course of trade and on a commercial scale, of labels or packaging: